 Tips to make your house listing perfect

 Let the Light In.
-Open all drapes and blinds to let in as much light as possible (unless there is a very unappealing view out the window you don’t want to highlight in the photo).
+Open all drapes and roller blinds to let in as much light as possible (unless there is a very unappealing view out the window you don’t want to highlight in the photo).
 For a bright and cheerful look, turn on every single light in the house, and don’t forget the surface lights on your stove or under your cupboards.
 Turn off the ceiling fans.

 Clear the Clutter.
 It is always best to clear the clutter out of every room, because a clean space is more appealing.
 Get all knickknacks, stacks of paper, remote controls, extraneous furniture, family photos, pet stuff & toys out of sight.
 Do not store them under your bed.
+Do some junk removal.
 Photographers can often see under beds, and it’s not a pretty sight when there’s a yard sale stuffed underneath.
 The general rule-of-thumb for shelving is that each shelf/stand should only be one-third full.
 See all those books you love on your overstuffed bookshelf?
 Now take half of them out (the bright, clashing, odd-sized ones).
 Hide power cords and cables as much as you can.
 If you have child-proof latches on cupboards and drawers, remove them for the photos if it’s not too difficult.
 Make your beds look like you see in magazines.
-The pillows should be big and fluffy and the bed cover should be hotel-room perfect.
+The pillows should be big and fluffy with silk pillowcase and the bed cover should be hotel-room perfect.
 Hide all digital do-dads and cords laying around the bed.
 The goal is to create a stylish, generic room in which the buyer can picture themselves living in.
 If you include too many personal effects, such as photos and knickknacks, then it makes it more difficult for the buyer to imagine their own things in the room.
 So, get rid of the distractions and eliminate any clutter that may be present.

 First Impressions Matter.
 Keep in mind that potential buyers are going to be looking at rooms from the doorway they enter through, and the initial “feeling” is the one that will count the most.
 They will likely also spend more time viewing the room from the side where the door is located.
 You want to create a lasting impression from the moment they step into the room, so it is important to arrange things so the room looks great from that angle.
 It is good to capture the windows in the photos, because people like to see the natural light that comes in the room, so consider the way the furniture is place as it corresponds with the windows.
 If there are built-in features in the room, such as a fireplace or decorative pillars, the photographer will likely take the photos from an angle to include those features.
 Keep that in mind as well.